digitalcenturysf/cassandra-lite/readme.txt

 # Cassandra Lite v1.0.0
 ![Cassandra Lite - Free Wordpress Theme](/screenshot.png)

-> Cassandra is a responsive WordPress Theme.
-This theme is easily customizable and comes with many great features.
+> Cassandra is a responsive and clean WordPress Theme.
+It's easily customizable and comes with many great features.

 View more themes from this author: https://digitalcenturysf.com